 Implied assumption of risk happens when an activity is so dangerous that any reasonable person must assume a risk associated with engaging in the activity.
 Defendants can win a negligence case if they prove the plaintiff took the risk of injury.
 Having the right legal team on your side can help overcome an assumption of risk argument.

-If you have a sports injury, the attorneys at Arash Law can help you seek compensation.
-In our decades of experience, we have successfully obtained over $200 million in compensation for accident victims.
-At Arash Law, we are passionate about getting our clients the justice they deserve.
+If you have a sports injury, the attorneys at Arash Law headed by Arash Khorsandi can help you seek compensation.
+In our decades of experience, we have successfully obtained over $400 million in compensation for accident victims.
+We are passionate about getting our clients the justice they deserve.
 Call our office today, or visit our website, to learn more about your options after an accident.
 We are excited to speak with you.
-At Arash Law, we are here to help.
+Our firm is here to help.